 Matt is interested in how the brain processes information to facilitate intelligent behavior in complex and dynamic environments.
 He did his PhD with Josh Gold and post-docs with Joe Kable and Michael Frank before joining the Department of Neuroscience at Brown in January 2019.

-Matt is currently teaching NEUR1660 Neural Computation in Learning and Decision-Making
+Matt is teaches: NEUR1660 Neural Computation in Learning and Decision-Making

 Linda studies how the brain creates, stores, and retrieves latent state representations to improve the efficiency of learning in the face of changing contexts.
 She did her PhD in neuroeconomics at the University of Pennsylvania with Joe Kable.
 She is a true believer when it comes to TIRG.